 Dr Dane Cheasley BBiolSc (hons), PhD from the Peter MacCallum Cancer Centre, Melbourne was selected as the successful applicant for the AGCF and Way in Network Postdoctoral Research Fellowship Award 2017 – AGCF’s first Postdoctoral Fellowship grant.

-Dr Cheasley’s research hopes to fill in one of the gaps in the current treatment of ovarian cancer.
+Dr Cheasley’s research hoped to fill in one of the gaps in the current treatment of ovarian cancer.
 Despite the fact that 200,000 women are diagnosed with epithelial ovarian cancer world-wide annually and only approximately 40% survive five years, ovarian cancer has for many years been treated as a single disease.